Unsupervised Paraphrasing with Pretrained Language Models: Conclusion

 \section{Conclusion}

-In this work we design a decoding algorithm named Dynamic Blocking that is able to generate paraphrases with a pretrained autoregressive language model in an supervised setting.
-We demonstrate with automatic metric and human evaluations that our model achieves the state-of-the-art results on benchmark datasets.
-We also show with analysis that the model is able to generalize across different languages without training.
-An interesting direction is context-aware paraphrase generation, where the output conditions not only on the text to be paraphrased, but also on the context around it.
+We design an effective training pipeline that enables large-scale pre-trained models to generate high-quality paraphrases in an unsupervised setting through task-adaptation, self-supervision, and a novel decoding algorithm named Dynamic Blocking.
+We demonstrate with automatic and human evaluations that our model achieves state-of-the-art results on benchmark datasets.
+We also show that our model generates paraphrases that exhibit syntactic diversity, as well as generalizes to other languages without any additional training.
+Overall our work motivates a deeper investigation into self-supervised techniques for paraphrase generation as well as extensions such as \textit{context-aware} paraphrasing, where the output conditions not only on the sentences to be paraphrased, but also on the context around them.
 We leave this as future work.